How to Write the Georgetown University Essays 2025-2026

 Walsh School of Foreign Service Prompt

-The Walsh School of Foreign Service was founded more than a century ago to prepare generations of leaders to solve global problems.
-What is motivating you to dedicate your undergraduate studies to a future in service to the world?
+Georgetown University’s Walsh School of Foreign Service was founded more than a century ago to prepare generations of leaders with the foundational skills to address global issues.
+Describe your primary motivations for studying international affairs at Georgetown University and dedicating your undergraduate studies toward a future in global service.
 (1 page, single-spaced)

 Applicants to the School of Foreign Service are expected to be well-versed in global affairs.
 This essay is an opportunity for you to demonstrate your passion for and understanding of global and public service.
 The admissions committee wants to understand why this topic is important to you, and personal anecdotes are the most powerful way to convey this.